top of page

 • It's highly scalable.

-• You can choose how many agent VMs you want to have in the pool.
+• You can choose how many agent VMs you want in the pool.

 • If you need to keep one or more standby agents running to quickly execute your pipelines, you can set the specific days and hours they should be available, as well as the number of agents at any specific time, giving you full flexibility of control and to further minimize the cost of having standby agents running 24/7